 10 Basic Hockey Stickhandling Tips

 - Cup The Puck.
 Roll your wrist over and under when stickhandling the puck to develop smooth soft hands.
 The puck should move from your forehand to backhand with little sound and try to avoid erratic slapping when stickhandling.
-If you’re looking for a great stickhandling puck try our green biscuit (Free Shipping).
+If you’re looking for a great stickhandling puck try one of our best hockey training tools, the green biscuit.
 Try the following drills to work on cupping the puck.

 - Practice Variation Puck Handling.
 Always practice handling the puck in many different positions and not just directly in front of your body.
 Stickhandling the puck in all positions from your forehand to your backhand sides of your body is a great way to increase your range of motion while carrying the puck on the ice.

 - Keep Your Head Up.
 Concentrate on keeping your head and eyes up as much as possible when practicing stickhandling.
 Stickhandling with your head up allows you to make plays with the puck and avoid getting knocked off the puck or even injured.